xdoardo/co-thesis/thesis/chapters/imp/analysis/dia.typ

 #import "/includes.typ":*
 #import "@preview/prooftrees:0.1.0"

+#let bisim = "≋"
 #let conv(c, v) = { $#c arrow.b.double #v$ }
 #let div(c) = { $#c arrow.t.double$ }
 #let fails(c) = { $#c arrow.zigzag$ }

+#linebreak()
 === Definite initialization analysis<subsection-imp-analysis_optimization-dia>
 The first transformation we describe is *definite initialization analysis*.
-In general, the objective of this analysis is to ensure that no variable is ever used before being initialized, which is the kind of failure, among many, we chose to model.
+In general, the objective of this analysis is to ensure that no variable is ever used before being initialized, which is exactly the only kind of failure we chose to model.

 ==== Variables and indicator functions<subsubsection-imp-dia-vars>